andrewboug/Lab.Practicing-Git/README.md

-This is a repo for learning git
+This is a repo for learning git and now there's more